 Command port (default=966): The Command port is the TCP port for listening to SSDK commands from the host.
-In order to prevent a TCP port conflict with other applications, the user can set the Command port to another port if needed.
+To prevent a TCP port conflict with other applications, the user can set the Command port to another port if needed.